slittorin/home-assistant-setup/README.md

 - homeassistant on VLAN-Server (192.168.3.20):
   - RPI 4 with 250GB SSD disk.
 Standard HASS.io install, with the following addons:
     - MariaDB.
+      - The data is stored in the following tables:
+        - `states` according to purge period.
+        - `statistics` and `statistics_short_term` tables:
+          - Added to HA in [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics).
+          - Currently the data is not purged in these tables (not sure about `statistics_short_term` yet).
     - Setup a RHASS.io with [HASS.io install](https://github.com/slittorin/hass-io-install).
 - server1 on VLAN-Server (192.168.3.30):
    - RPI 4 with 500GB SSD disk.
 Standard RPI, with docker and the following services: